 Dear Maine Residents,

 Once again, we have reached that special time of year.
-No, I’m not talking about yule logs, caroling and spreading holiday cheer.
-I wish that’s what this letter was about, but sadly that’s not the case.
-Mainers, it’s time to discuss this state’s egregious driving habits when the snow and ice starts to fall.
+No, I’m not talking about yule logs, caroling, and spreading holiday cheer.
+I wish that’s what this letter was about, but sadly, that’s not the case.
+Mainers, it’s time to discuss this state’s egregious driving habits when the snow and ice start to fall.

-It never ceases to amaze me how the collective brain Maine’s driving community seems to completely forget how to drive in inclement weather.
+It never ceases to amaze me how the collective brain of Maine’s driving community seems to completely forget how to drive in inclement weather.
 It’s like we have all be living in Sub-Saharan Africa and never experienced the white stuff before.
-I bet you right at this very minute there’s a car in a ditch right across from Smiling Hill Farm in Westbrook.
-Heck, there might be two.

 1. SLOW DOWN - Hey, I’d be a hypocrite if I said I didn’t like to speed.
 I mean, I’m no fighter pilot, but feeling the need for speed is a bit of human nature for some.
 However, also having a brain is extremely important.
 When the weather turns, simply slow down.
 Test the road.
 Make sure you are in a position to stop safely if need be.
 Wherever you are going will be there.

 2. Leave Earlier – This goes hand-in-hand with slowing down.
 If inclement weather is in the forecast, simply leave earlier.
 This will allow you to be much safer on the roads, while still getting to your destination on-time.